 The drivers seat of the Fiat 500 has 38.8 inches (985mm) of headroom and 40.7 inches (1035mm) of legroom.

 The rear seat of the Fiat 500 has 35.6 inches (904mm) of headroom and 32.2 inches (818mm) of legroom.

 Using virtual reality in the design phase of the 500 helped Fiat solve many problems that could have added months to development time.
 An example is in the rear seat area.
 Fiat wanted to lower the hip point (H point) of the rear passenger to boost headroom, but there were problems.
 First was the risk that the foam of the seat cushion would be too thin, and second, that the passenger would be uncomfortably aware of the metal structure of the floor on every bump.

-Two types of calculation demonstrated that a solution to the problem did exist.
-On one hand, an increase in the ‘bearing capacity’ of the cushion foam was assessed, so as to absorb the vertical acceleration in less space, and on the other, a calculation of the structural rigidity of the body shell showed that the size of the rear crossbeam could be reduced, together with a ‘millimetric refinement’ of the tailgate hinges and the space necessary for the tailgate to open, and still guarantee a reasonable amount of headroom
+Two types of calculation showed that a solution to the problem did exist.
+One determined that an increase in the ‘bearing capacity’ of the cushion foam could absorb vertical acceleration in less space.
+The other was a computation of the structural rigidity of the body shell showed that the size of the rear crossbeam could be reduced.
+These solutions, together with a refinement to the last millimeter of the tailgate hinges and the space necessary for the tailgate to open, were able to guarantee the required amount of headroom.